andreyfcosta/data-engineering-studies/README.md

-# data-engineering-studies
+# Data Engineering Studies

-Personal study notes about Data Engineering
+These are personal study notes about Data Engineering.

+---

+## Contents:

+* AWS Cloud Practicioner (in progress).